CESP - Counseling, Educational and School Psychology

 Introduces students to crisis intervention theory, development and applications.
 Provides an overview of crisis theories, assessment procedures, techniques and counseling processes used with adolescents and adults in school and community settings.
 Prerequisites: CLES 801, CESP 803, 804, or instructor's consent.

 Covers specific topics identified by the department in consultation with institutions or groups of graduate students.
 Course procedures vary according to topic.
-Repeatable.
+Repeatable for credit.
 Prerequisite: instructor's or departmental consent.

 CESP 853.
-Law, Ethics and Multicultural Issues for School Psychologists 3 credit hours
+Law, Ethics and Multicultural Issues for School Psychologists (3).

 Examines school psychologist roles, functions and professional issues within the context of the historical foundations of the profession and the current systems in which they work.
 Covers topics related to legislation, litigation, and ethical issues that impact the practice of school psychology with a focus on the needs of diverse populations.
 Prerequisite: instructor's consent.

 CESP 854.
-Evidence-Based Academic Assessment and Intervention 3 credit hours
+Evidence-Based Academic Assessment and Intervention (3).

 Explores various applications of measures of cognitive processing and academic achievement in reading, writing and mathematics.
 Examines the classification systems of learning differences, their neurological bases, the administration and interpretation of selected processing and achievement measures, and critical issues related to provision of evidence-based interventions and services.
 Includes case simulation and practice activities.
 Prerequisite: CESP 704.